xapian/xapian/xapian-applications/omega/docs/omegascript.rst

         is ``</b>``.

 $hit
-	MSet number of current doc (first document in MSet is 0, so if you want to number the hits 1, 2, 3, ... use ``$add{$hit,1}``).
+	MSet index of current doc (first document in MSet is 0, so if you want to number the hits 1, 2, 3, ... use ``$add{$hit,1}``).

 $hitlist{FMT}